 Georgie Fenton is the former Tournament Director and President of the Killebrew-Thompson Memorial.
 She managed the event for 20 years and presently serves as a member of the Board of Directors.
 Her history in the tournament management business dates back to the late 70’s and early 80’s when she acted as Tournament Coordinator for the Kapalua International, the Izusu Kapalua International and the Nissan Cup, PGA events with live television coverage from Maui, Hawaii.
 She resides in Sun Valley and Newport Beach with her husband Richard and has returned to the family business of real estate.

 Russ is the former Chairman and CEO of Apogee Enterprises, Inc. He served as the leader of the glass and engineering supplier for tall buildings of note servicing 9 of the tallest 18 buildings in the world during his tenure.
 Prior to heading Apogee, he was the president of the Glass Technologies division and held various leadership positions with the Glass Division from 1986 until he became CEO in 1998.
 Russ was a director from 1999 until 2016 at Hutchinson Technologies, a top global supplier of disk drive suspension assemblies.
-He served as lead director and chair of the nominating and governance committee.
 Russ was elected to the NCCI (a worker’s compensation company serving the insurance industry) board of directors in 2013 for a six-year term.
 In addition, Russ has held leadership positions with Guardian Industries, served as an engine engineer with Ford Motor Company and was a pilot in the U. S. Air Force.
 He has been a director with the Killebrew-Thompson Memorial since 2006 and served as its chairman in 2010 and 2011.
-Russ is currently a trustee at the University of Minnesota Foundation
+Russ is currently a trustee at the University of Minnesota Foundation.

 John D. Jackson, a Chevron, Texaco, Shell, 76 and ExxonMobil Marketer based in Meridian, Idaho, founded Jacksons Food Stores, Inc. in 1975 as a single service station in Caldwell, Idaho.
 Jacksons Food Stores has grown to be a nationally recognized chain of over 250 branded convenience stores/car washes in 6 western states.
 Jacksons Food Stores also owns joint venture with Chevron which includes over 800 sites in CA, WA, and OR.